 (i) Balance is mainly comprised of the Group's investment in the equity securities listed on the Stock Exchange.
-The directors of the Company have elected to designate these investments in equity instruments at FVTOCI as they believe that this investment is held for long-term purpose and realising the performance potential in the long-run and are detailed as follows:
+The directors of the Company have elected to designate these investments in equity instruments at FVTOCI as they believe that this investment is held for long-term purpose and realising the performance potential in the long-run.